mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 Therefore, I turned to the game records themselves.
 In these raw records, I had access to the regions considered correct to touch for each flower, the order in which the flowers lit up, and the location and time of each touch by the user.

 As I mentioned before, Parkinson's is primarily a disease of the motor system.
-Therefore, I hypothesized that there could be two new groups of features, aside from memory-based features like the game score, which might be informative:
+Therefore, I hypothesized that there could be two new groups of features, aside from memory-based features like the game score, that might be informative:

 1. Features having to do with time delay between touches, which could indicate _Bradykinesia_ (slowness of movement) or _Akinesia_ (difficulty initiating movements).